Connect with us

 While there’s no full accounting of the outcomes, court filings show that judges have dismissed some suits outright, citing state or federal immunity provisions, while other cases have been settled under confidential terms.
 And many cases have stalled due to lengthy and costly arguments and appeals to hash out limits, if any, of immunity protection.

-In their defense, nursing homes initially cited the federal Public Readiness and Emergency Preparedness Act, which passed in December 2005.
+In their defense, nursing homes initially cited the federal Public Readiness and Emergency Preparedness Act, which Congress passed in December 2005.
 The law grants liability protection from claims for deaths or injuries tied to vaccines or “medical countermeasures” taken to prevent or treat a disease during national emergencies.

 The PREP Act steps in once the secretary of Health and Human Services declares a “public health emergency,” which happened with covid on March 17, 2020.
 The emergency order expired on May 11, 2023.